andrew-chapman-bc/MP1/README.md

 .... .... .......
 -----------------------------------------------------------------------------------------------
 To read the config file, it is read line by line, and uses whitespace to differentiate between the different values

+To add more processes, add a new line, with an ID, IP, and port number

+TODO: Config old tow process and new four process

 Since the program is basic, it is all that was necessary